Wasfi Tal: Assassination

 Tal was the first victim of the newly formed Black September Organization, a more militant offshoot of the Palestinian militant organization Fatah.
-His assassins were released on low bail and allowed to leave Egypt.
 Yasser Arafat, Fatah's leader, claimed responsibility for the killing.

 Tal was popular with Jordanians for his success in expelling the fedayeen.
 Meanwhile, he was widely denounced by Arabs who had supported the fedayeen.
 Egyptian President Anwar Sadat had also despised Tal.
 Tal was the third senior Jordanian political figure assassinated between 1951 and 1971; the first two being King Abdullah I and Prime Minister Hazza Majali.
-His assassins were found innocent and released on bail by an Egyptian court.

 Tal's body was flown back to Amman on 28 November 1971.
 He was buried in the royal cemetery after the prayers in the Royal Mosque in Amman on 29 November.

+There were reports of celebration among Palestinians on the Israeli-occupied West Bank of Jordan in response to news of Tal's assassination.

 Personal life

 Tal was married to Sadia Jabri, who had been former wife of the Palestinian leader of the 1940s, Musa Alami.
 They had no children.